-But without fear, without this basic biologically body-based emotion, we would have no signals to let us know that something isn’t safe.
+But without this basic biologically body-based emotion, we would have no signals to let us know something isn’t safe.
 We wouldn’t know when to run, to fight, or to play dead.
 We need fear.
 But we get into trouble when we freeze alongside our fear and stay frozen.

 I call this Frozen Fear.